Walter Sisulu Botanical Garden

 Just past Pretoria, you will find 4 000 hectares of prime picnic fun.
 Rietvlei Nature Reserve is home to 404 species of birds, a big fat dam and loads of trees.
 So grab some blankets and picnic baskets, get the kids in the car and drive on over.

 Tip: Don’t take a wee in the water.
 Rietvlei Dam supplies over 41 million litres of water to Pretoria on a daily basis.
 Also, if you’re driving through from Jozi, pack a snack to keep your wandering fingers out of the picnic basket on the way.

 Details: 14 Game Reserve Ave, Rietvallei 377-Jr, Pretoria, 0181

 Your Very Own Back Yard

 Yup.
 We went there.
-It saves you a drive and you can keep the beer cold, and no one is going to yell at you for making a fire.
+It saves you a drive, you can keep the beer cold, and no one is going to yell at you for making a fire.